codaxy/curriculum/sass/css-guide.md

 >*The float CSS property places an element on the left or right side of its container, allowing **text and inline elements** to wrap around it.* - MDN
 >

-// TODO:
-Since it would take too long to explain all these properties, here are some learning resources.
+Since it would take too long to explain how all these properties work, here are some learning resources.

 <br />